 A library and laboratory deposit fee of L.L.
 250,000 is required of every student enrolling in UOB.
 This deposit is held until the student graduates or discontinues his course of study, at which time the deposit, minus debts incurred, will be returned.

 NATIONAL SOCIAL SECURITY FUND (NSSF)-MEDICAL BRANCH

 Lebanese Law requires Lebanese students to enroll in the NSSF medical branch.
-The fee for the year is L.L.
-202,500.
+The fee for the year is 30% of the legal minimum salary.

 STUDENT ACTIVITY FEE